The Community Foundation is proud to offer Scholarship Funds that are awarded in accordance with the donor's wishes.

 How do I apply?

-You will sign up and create a student profile through our Online Scholarship Application.
+You will sign up and create a student profile through our online scholarship application (see button below).
 You will complete only one application regardless of how many scholarships you are eligible for today.

 Do I need to pay scholarship money back?